JacksonKuo/blog/_posts/2025-1-21-app-defense-part-1.markdown

 #### Chapter 3 - Wiring Beans

+How to have Cat and Person wire together?
+Three methods:

-1. @Bean, link beans by calling methods that create them - wiring
+1. direct wiring - link beans by direct calling methods that create them
-2. @Bean, enable Spring to provide us a value using a method parameter - auto-wiring
+2. method parameters - enable Spring to provide us a value using a method parameter
-3. @Component, dependency injection using @Autowired
+3. @Autowired

 * implement relationships between beans. we want this so one object can delegate responibility of something to another object
 * direct wiring